 Dr. Chad Stebbins, Director

 Dr. Chad D. Stebbins became director of the Institute of International Studies on July 1, 1999, after spending 16 months as assistant director.
 Dr. Stebbins is also a professor of journalism and advised Missouri Southern's weekly student newspaper, The Chart, for 15 years.
 He has a master's degree in mass communication from the University of Central Missouri and a Ph.D. in mass communication from Bowling Green State University.
 A scholar in community journalism, Dr. Stebbins is the author of All the News Is Fit to Print: Profile of a Country Editor, published by the University of Missouri Press in 1998.
 He is also the executive director of the International Society of Weekly Newspaper Editors, which is headquartered at Missouri Southern.
-Stebbins has traveled to France, Germany, Austria, Sweden, Ireland, England, Croatia, Turkey, Russia, China, Taiwan, Senegal, Ivory Coast, and the British Virgin Islands speaking at international conferences and negotiating agreements and partnerships for Missouri Southern.
+Stebbins has traveled to France, Germany, Austria, Sweden, Ireland, England, Croatia, Turkey, Russia, China, Taiwan, Senegal, Ivory Coast, the British Virgin Islands, Cuba, and Australia speaking at international conferences and negotiating agreements and partnerships for Missouri Southern.
 He is a member of the Advisory Council for the Paris-based Center for the Study of International Communications and has helped develop the International Media Seminar in conjunction with the Center and the American University of Paris

 Aaron Carmichael, Assistant Professor